26. Command Line Utilities¶

 - 10 iozone Examples for Disk I/O Performance Measurement on Linux

-You can receive a summary of the available switches by typing the following command.
-As you can see from the number of options, IOzone is comprehensive and it may take some time to learn how to use the tests effectively.
+Type the following command to receive a summary of the available switches.
+As you can see from the number of options, IOzone is comprehensive so it can take some time to learn how to use the tests effectively.

 Starting with version 9.2.1, FreeNAS® enables compression on newly created ZFS pools by default.
 Since IOzone creates test data that is compressible, this can skew test results.
 To configure IOzone to generate incompressible test data, include the options -+w 1 -+y 1 -+C 1.